TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-howdoi-generaladvisoryorguidance.md

 ## **Recommended Steps**

 Review the following topics for information and troubleshooting.
-If you can't find answers for your inquiry, try out [discussion forum](https://social.msdn.microsoft.com/Forums/home?forum=opinsights).
+If you can't find answers for your inquiry, check the [discussion forum](https://social.msdn.microsoft.com/Forums/home?forum=opinsights).
 When opening a support request, follow the support path to the right of the topics to get it routed and handled quicker.<br>

 * [Azure Activity log](https://docs.microsoft.com/azure/azure-monitor/platform/activity-logs-overview) **|** *Monitoring non-VMs resources* > *Collect Azure Activity logs*
 * [query Diagnostics data](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-logs-stream-log-store#examples) in a Log Analytics workspace **|** *How Do I* > *How to query specific data*